Visitor Analytics

 Conclusions:

 Lucky Orange is the slightly superior tool in terms of heatmaps, thanks to the powerful segmentation option, which can give superior insights.
-At the same time, Visitor Analytics is a solid alternative, especially for situations with less activity and traffic.
+At the same time, TWIPLA is a solid alternative, especially for situations with less activity and traffic.
 In these cases, the outputs it provides are of higher quality.

 Funnel feature compared